bcgov/internationally-educated-nurses/README.md

 Run API integration tests with `make api-integration-test`

 This command will spin up a postgres container, run the API integration tests, then close the created container.

+## Database Backup restore

+Database backups occur on every deployment and also during the scheduled backup window.

+To restore the database form a backup the following steps need to performed in the specified order

+* Find the snapshot to restore from the AWS console
+* snapshots created during a build are tagged with the commit sha
+* Uncomment everything from the file `terraform/db_backup.tf`
+* Comment everything from the file `terraform/db.tf`. **This deletes the existing RDS cluster**.
+If any debugging needs to be done on the bad rds cluster do not do this step
+* Update local var `snapshot_name` to the snapshot name from the console
+* Uncomment the line `POSTGRES_HOST     = aws_rds_cluster.pgsql_backup.endpoint` from `terraform/api.tf`
+* Comment out the line  `POSTGRES_HOST     = aws_rds_cluster.pgsql.endpoint` from `terraform/api.tf`
+* Run `ENV_NAME=prod make plan` and `ENV_NAME=prod make apply`. *Change ENV_NAME based on the needs*
+* This should create a new rds cluster from the snapshot provided and update api to point to the new backup cluster